VilledeMontreal/hochelaga/source/_patterns/02-organisms/10-sidebar/01-sidebar-block.md

 ### Lists

-* All lists are reset, inheriting from .vdm-list-plain automatically;
 * Some modifier classes are available to control the bottom padding of list items (.p-small, .p-large,.p-larger)
-* Bullet lists have have the vdm-bullet-list class applied in order to show visible bullets;
+* Bullet lists have the vdm-bullet-list class applied in order to show visible bullets;